 While we do offer stem cell therapy for knee osteoarthritis, the focus of this article will be on Platelet-Rich Plasma Therapy.
-We receive many emails which ask which is the better treatment for me, stem cells or PRP?
-That answer comes best after a physical examination and when we have the opportunity to sit down together and discuss what are your goals of treatment.
-Goals of treatment would be different for a mountain climber than a stair climber at home.
+We receive many emails which ask which is the better treatment, stem cells or PRP?
+That answer comes best when explored on an individual basis, following a physical examination, and, when we have the opportunity to sit down together and discuss what are your goals of treatment.

-What are PRP or Platelet-Rich Plasma Injections and how do they help issues of chronic knee pain?
+What are PRP or Platelet-Rich Plasma Injections and how can they help issues of chronic knee pain?

 - PRP treatments involve collecting a small amount of your blood and spinning it in a centrifuge to separate the platelets from the red cells.
 The collected platelets are then injected into the knee to stimulate healing and regeneration.

-- PRP Injection Therapy is a natural (using your own blood platelets) and is a cost-effective alternative to surgery—designed to rebuild cartilage, repair torn meniscus and ligaments, and reduce swelling and pain.
-In the hands of an experienced clinician, it is not a treatment to delay joint replacement, it is a treatment that can help a patient avoid a surgery.
+- PRP Injection Therapy is designed to rebuild cartilage, repair torn meniscus and ligaments, and reduce swelling and pain.
+In the hands of an experienced clinician, it can help delay joint replacement, help certain patients avoid a surgery.
 It works by stimulating the natural immune repair mechanisms and supplying the growth factors necessary to build tissue.

 - Because platelets play a significant role in the healing of tissue, reintroducing a high concentration of platelets directly into the injured area may enhance the healing process.